Thanks TFSA, we don’t need the Home Buyers’ Plan anymore

 If you’re anything like we were, we were focused on adding to our home as soon as we took possession of it.
 We weren’t focused on the debt obligations.
 With mortgage rates near historic lows you’re probably already inclined to ignore paying down your mortgage today, choosing to spend some of the money instead.
 There’s nothing wrong with that – this just means you’ll likely to ignore HBP paybacks for a few years which will only defer your financial obligations.

 With the annual contribution limit for the Tax Free Savings Account (TFSA) now moved to $10,000 per adult, this is an excellent “home” to sock away some cash for your home or condo down payment.
-While TFSAs are great for retirement saving (I’ve thought this from Day 1) they can also help us with homeownership by providing more flexibility to get access to your money.
+While TFSAs are great for retirement saving (I’ve thought this from Day 1 and posted this article years ago) they can also help us with homeownership by providing more flexibility to get access to your money.

 What’s your take on the Home Buyers’ Plan?